We've found 34 results.

 A superb Victoria built by one of the top London coachbuilders Barker and Co.
 It doesnt get much bet…

-This is a Double Brougham of a quality build by one of the most prominent coachbuilders, Baker and C…
+This is a Single Brougham of a quality build by one of the most prominent coachbuilders, Barker and…

 Sleighs of this type were an object of fun and jollity and not really designed for travelling distan…